AlexIbasitas/AlexIbasitas/README.md

 - 🌱 I’m currently learning **about designing RESTful web services and APIs in Java using the Spring framework.**

 - 👯 I’m looking to collaborate on **opportunities involving the design and development of sophisticated backend systems.
 Possessing a distinct combination of academic knowledge and hands-on experience, I am highly enthusiastic about the opportunity to contribute to innovative projects that bring together unique disciplines.
-I am motivated to delve deeper into these multidisciplinary areas, leveraging my project-based background to contribute to cutting-edge solutions.**
+I am motivated to delve deeper into these multidisciplinary areas, leveraging my diverse background to contribute to cutting-edge solutions.**

 - 🤝 I’m looking for help with **mentorship and avenues that offer me the chance to grow and enhance my practical experience in backend development, while also exploring diverse aspects of the tech industry.
 I am eager to explore unique job roles and engage in mentorship experiences that will introduce me to new challenges, allowing me to refine my skills and broaden my expertise.
 I am particularly interested in connecting with experienced professionals or teams who can provide valuable guidance and help me enhance my contributions to the dynamic tech landscape.**